Skalunda: Skalunda Church

 Skalunda Church (Skalunda kyrka) was built in the 12th century.

 The Romanesque church is commonly believed to have originated as a mission church.

 The towerless church was built of finely hewn sandstone blocks.

 Arches were built in the 15th century and at the end of the 19th century were taken down.

 The belfry was built in 1772 and has two church bells dating from the Middle Ages; the smaller church bells from early 13th century, the larger church bell was cast in 1533.

 Skalunda Barrow

 To the west of Skalunda Church is Skalunda Barrow (Skalunda hög).
 It measures 65 metres across and it is 7 metres high.
 The burial mound has not yet been excavated, but C14 surveys from the ground have dated it to the beginning of the 6th century.
 Next to the barrow there is a stone circle consisting of seven circularstones.

 Swedish philologist, archaeologist and historian Birger Nerman (1888-1971) director of the Swedish Museum of National Antiquities, suggested Skalunda Barrow to be a likely burial site of the hero Beowulf, a legendary Geatish king.
-Skalunda is not far from Aranæs (Old Swedish) and Aranäs (Modern Swedish), which is the same name as Earnaness (Old English) where the hero died in the epic Beowulf.